malchik-solnce/miui-v4-ms/README.md

-Russian Translation for MIUI v4 by MS
+Russian Translation for MIUI v4 by MS (Dimonvideo.ru)